Things to do in Frankfurt in 24 Hours

 Underground station: Dom/Römer U4, 5

 From the Western exit of the Kleinmarkthalle turn left and continue walking until you pass the Alter Nicolai Church.
 A little further down is the old centre of Frankfurt.
-This is where you'll find the Chinese tour groups and anyone else looking for that German old town with the cute houses - you know what I'm talking about.
+This is one of the most popular things to do in Frankfurt is where you'll find the Chinese tour groups and anyone else looking for that German old town with the cute houses - you know what I'm talking about.
 In this square is the city hall and, if you come during December, the bustling Christmas Markets.
 Behind the medieval houses is the grand Frankfurt Cathedral which is free to go into.

 Underground station: Dom/Römer U4,5